krasserm/krasserm.github.io/stories.md

 ## Machine learning

-I'm currently working as freelance machine learning engineer at [MerlinOne](https://merlinone.com/) where I'm responsible for the company-wide AI strategy and all ML research and development efforts with a team of ML engineers.
+I'm currently working as freelance machine learning engineer and ML team lead at [MerlinOne](https://merlinone.com/) where I'm responsible for all ML research and development efforts.
 One result of these efforts is the [Merlin Accelerated Intelligence (AI) Suite](https://merlinone.com/solutions/merlin-accelerated-intelligence-ai/) with production deployments at many customer sites, including [AP](https://www.ap.org/)'s [AI-powered image and video search](https://www.ap.org/press-releases/2023/millions-of-ap-images-and-video-now-available-on-single-platform-with-ai-powered-search)